 RELATED: Top 20 Things to Do in New York.

 Schooner’s is the “last local beach club” in Panama City, located along the historic East End of the city along its beautiful coastline.
-The beloved restaurant is open seven days a week for lunch, brunch and dinner service, featuring live music performances by local bands throughout the week and opportunities to play beach volleyball.
+The beloved restaurant is open seven days a week for lunch, brunch and dinner service.
+It feature live music performances by local bands throughout the week and opportunities to play beach volleyball.

 Delicious dining options include the restaurant’s famous Beach Party seafood fountain, which combines red fish, oysters and butterfly shrimp.
-Southern-style classics are also served, such as crab cakes with giant chunks and shrimp and semolina, along with excellent exclusive burgers and chicken and fish sandwiches.
+Southern-style classics are also served, such as crab cakes with giant chunks and shrimp and semolina.
+It has excellent exclusive burgers and chicken and fish sandwiches.
 At brunch, diners can choose between Monte Cristo sandwiches, lox and bagel trays, or homemade biscuits and salsa accompanied by national and imported beers, special cocktails and frozen tropical drinks.

 WonderWorks Panama City Beach is just one of a chain of amusement parks covered with branches throughout the United States.
 With the aim of educating while entertaining, Wonderworks has more than one hundred practical activities for the enjoyment of adults and children, as well as a laser tag field and a three-story challenge that glow in the dark ropes.